copier-org/copier/docs/updating.md

 before updating.
 To update to the latest commit, add `--vcs-ref=HEAD`.
 You can use any other Git ref you want.

+!!! tip "Using immutable references for updates"

+    If your template uses references that may change over time (like floating tags or branch heads), consider using the `--resolve-commit-to-sha` flag when initially copying the template.
+    This stores the actual commit SHA instead of the symbolic reference, ensuring reproducible updates with an immutable reference.
+See [resolve_commit_to_sha][] for more details.

 When updating, Copier will do its best to respect your project evolution by using the answers you provided when copied last time.
 However, sometimes it's impossible for Copier to know what to do with a diff code hunk.
 In those cases, copier handles the